NexPlayer/iOS-SDK/properties.md

 ### enum NXDRMDataType_

 Type of data being passed for DRM descrambling.
 The NXDRMDescrambler protocol handles both audio and video data; this enumeration is used to distinguish between the two when data is passed to the descrambling method.

-**See Also**

-- NXDRMDescrambler for more details.

 ### enum NXDRMType_

 DRM types.
 These are returned by DRM descramblers to indicate at what stage the descrambling takes place.
 Not all DRM descrambling protocols support all types; see the individual descrambler protocol documentation for details.

-**Enumerator**

 - `NXDRMTypePayload` Descrambling is done at the payload level.
 - `NXDRMTypePacket` Descrambling is done at the packet level.
 - `NXDRMTypeFrame` Descrambling is done individually for each frame.

-### enum NXError

-NexPlayer error codes.
-There are many error codes defined in this enum, but only the error codes documented here are used.

-**Enumerator**

-- `NXErrorNone` No error.
-- `NXErrorHasNoEffect` Already in the requested state or non-valid command (Ex: seek for live-streaming).
-- `NXErrorInvalidParameter` One or more of the parameters passed in is invalid.
-- `NXErrorInvalidInfo` One or more of the information passed in is invalid.
-- `NXErrorInvalidState` The command is not valid at the current state.
-(Ex.
-NexPlayerSWPPause function is called when the current state is NEXPLAYERSTATEPAUSE)
-- `NXErrorMemoryOperation` The memory operation failed.
-(Ex. heap memory allocation)
-- `NXErrorFileOperation` The file operation failed.
-(Ex. file seek, file open)
-- `NXErrorNotSupportAudioCodec` The content included unregistered audio codec type.
-- `NXErrorNotSupportVideoCodec` The content included unregistered video codec type.
-- `NXErrorInvalidCodec` The content includes unknown audio or video codec type.
-- `NXErrorCodec` An error occurred at audio or video decoding.
-- `NXErrorAsyncOthercmdPrcessing` The command queue for processing invoked Async functions was full.
-- `NXErrorRTCPByeReceived` An error occurred in receiving RTCP BYE message from streaming server.
-- `NXErrorUserTerminated` Terminated by the user.
-- `NXErrorDataInactivityTimeout` An unhandled nexPlayerDataInactivityTimeout: (NXPlayerDelegate-p)event occurred.
-- `NXErrorNetworkProtocol` Network or protocol error.
-- `NXErrorMediaNotFound` Media not found at the URL.
-- `NXErrorDrmDecryptFailed` DRM decryption failure.
-- `NXErrorDrmInitFailed` DRM init failure.
-- `NXErrorRTSPCommandTimeout` An unhandled nexPlayerRTSPCommandTimeout: (NXPlayerDelegate-p) event occurred.
-- `NXErrorPauseSupervisionTimeout` An unhandled nexPlayerPauseSupervisionTimeout: (NXPlayer- Delegate-p) event occurred.

 ### enum NXFileFormat_

 File formats.
-These are possible file format values that can be used forNXContentInfo::fileFormat.
+These are possible file format values that can be used for NXContentInfo::fileFormat.

-**Enumerator**

 - `NXFileFormatMP4` MP4.
 - `NXFileFormatAMRNB` AMR-NB.